costrojs/costro-templates/templates/default/README.md

 ## Support

 Need helps?
-You can find documentation and examples on the [Costrojs website](https://costro.js.org).
+You can find documentation and examples on the [Costro website](https://costro.js.org).